 - VMX parameters

-- ESX parameters
+- VMware ESX parameters

-- vCenter parameters
+- VMware vCenter parameters

 - COS parameters

 PARAMETER ELEMENT DESCRIPTION Code Code String Name Short name of guideline.
 Description Description of the interface or feature that the parameter governs.
-Threat Description of the specific threat exposed by this feature.
-Include characterization of vulnerability.
+Threat Description of the specific threat exposed by this feature, including characterization of vulnerability.
 Recommendation Level <see descriptions="" recommendation-level="">.</see> Parameter Setting Where the parameter is defined, and what the recommended or not recommended values are.
-Also indicates if there are preferred ways of setting the value (e.g., for a COS parameter, using the API instead of directly editing a configuration file).
+It's also indicated if there are preferred ways of setting the value (e.g., for a COS parameter, using the API instead of directly editing a configuration file).
 Effect on Functionality If this setting is adopted, what possible effects does it have on functionality?
 Does some feature stop working?
-Is there some information missing from a UI? (and so on)
+Is there some information missing from a UI (and so on)?